Call 0207 504 1300 to present a Winding up Petition upon a debtor company

 Talk to Your Debtor

 The period before, during and after the commencement of a formal insolvency procedure can be very stressful.
 You (the creditor / petitioner) should talk to the debtor as they may be open to negotiating a deal to avoid their company being wound up.
-Strictly speaking, all payments and any use of the debtor company's assets should be validated by the court after a Winding up Petition has been issued.
+Strictly speaking, all payments and any use of the debtor company's assets should be validated by the court after a Winding up Petition has been presented.

 You should never abuse a Winding up Petition as an instrument of debt recovery.
 However, it's perfectly okay to present them upon insolvent companies who are unable to pay debts when due.